Brian S. Brown

 Brian Stephen Brown (born c.
-1974) is an American activist who is a co-founder of the National Organization for Marriage (NOM), and has served as its president since 2010, having previously served as executive director.
-NOM is a non-profit political organization established in 2007 to work against legalization of same-sex marriage in the United States.
-NOM's mission is "protecting marriage and the faith communities that sustain it".
+1974) is an American activist who co-founded the National Organization for Marriage (NOM), and has served as its president since 2010, having previously served as executive director.

 Brown is also president of the World Congress of Families.

 Career

 In 2001, Brown became the executive director of the Family Institute of Connecticut, a socially conservative organization.
-On February 10, 2002 Brown presented a testimony in front of the Connecticut House Judiciary Committee on HB 5002 and HB 5001.